12-VidE/annotate-audio/README.md

 -   After using `Add audiobox` command, better handle the rendering by moving outside
 -   `Insert comment` command is not removed when there's no active player
 -   Better propagate the instruction to use cached values FROM "ParentApp" TO layouts
+-   Players don't work independetly when in "Reading" view

 ### Changelog

 -   **1.3.0 (developing)**
-    -   The plugin is now supported on mobile!
+    -   [#4](https://github.com/12-VidE/annotate-audio/issues/4) The plugin is now supported on mobile!
 (Not tested on iPhone)
+    -   fix [#5](https://github.com/12-VidE/annotate-audio/issues/5): Stop audiobox when another one start playing -
 -   **1.2.1**
     -   fix: Read audio duration from metadata.
 It drastically decreases loading time
 -   **1.2.0**